3 days in Rome

 Via Appia and the Catacombs

-Built in 312 B.C., it is one of the oldest surviving roads in the world, which is fortunate as it shows the great importance it had for the Roman Empire, linking the capital with the settlements in the south of the territory and the movement of troops and goods.
+Built in 312 B.C., it is one of the oldest surviving roads in the world, which is fortunate because it shows the great importance it had for the Roman Empire, linking the capital with the settlements in the south of the territory and the movement of troops and goods.

-Afterwards, you can visit the Catacombs of Rome.
-Two are open to the public: the Catacombs of St. Callixtus and the Catacombs of St. Sebastian.
-The former offers the longest tour and inside you can see the tombs of the first 16 popes as well as the resting places of several Christian martyrs.
+- The Catacombs of St. Callixtus, which offer the longest tour and inside you can see the tombs of the first 16 popes, as well as the resting places of several Christian martyrs.

-At this point I recommend you stop for lunch.
-Ai Fienaroli, at Via Piemonte, 125, has a menu of exquisite dishes such as bluefin tuna tartar with crusty bread and fennel cream, sea bass carpaccio with pistachios and black truffle, and my favourite, artichokes with beans.
+After the visit to the Catacombs, I recommend a stop for lunch.
+Ai Fienaroli, at Via Piemonte, 125, has a menu of exquisite dishes such as red tuna tartar with crusty bread and fennel cream, sea bass carpaccio with pistachios and black truffle, and my favourite, the artichokes with beans.
 The price is higher than other recommendations in this article, at around €40 per person.

 Borghese Gallery

 The Borghese Gallery, in the gardens of Villa Borghese, houses one of the most impressive collections in Rome with works by artists such as Raphael, Bernini and Caravaggio.
+It is open every day from 9:00 to 19:00, except on Mondays, when it is closed to the public.

 Piazza Navona